ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    {:pre: .pre}
 2. Install the desired software, e.g., MySQL or IBM Db2.

-When done, disconnect, then follow the instructions in the earlier section to disassociate the maintenance security group from the VSI.
+When done.
+To disconnect, follow the instructions in the earlier section to disassociate the maintenance security group from the VSI.

 ## Remove resources